UniversalDependencies/docs/_v2/core-dependents.md

 nmod(doctor, hospital)
 </div>

 We therefore propose that the [u-dep/nmod]() relation is split into two relations, one for adnominal and one for adverbial modification.
-We propose the names **anom** for the former and **advnom** for the latter.
-In this way, all modifier relations will satisfy the following pattern:
+We propose to keep the name **nmod** for the former and introduce a new name **obl** (oblique)for the latter.

-* Adnominal modifiers are named aX, where X is cl (clause), nom (nominal) or modifier word (mod).
-* Adverbial modifiers are named advX, where X is cl (clause), nom (nominal) or modifier word (mod).